 The Nebraska Lottery was established on February 24, 1993, by the Nebraska Legislature as a division of the Nebraska Department of Revenue established under and governed by the laws of the State of Nebraska.
 As such, the Nebraska Lottery is exempt from State and Federal income taxes.
 The financial statements include all funds of the Nebraska Lottery.
 The Nebraska Lottery is to provide an instant win and a random number selection on-line lottery.
 The net proceeds as outlined in Neb.
-Rev. Stat. § 9-812 (Supp.
-2011) are to be transferred to the Education Innovation Fund, the Nebraska Opportunity Grant Fund, the Nebraska Environmental Trust Fund, the Compulsive Gamblers Assistance Fund, and the State Fair Support and Improvement Cash Fund, a fund of the State Fair Board.
-The financial statements include only the Nebraska Lottery and are not intended to present the financial position of the Nebraska Department as a whole.
-The Nebraska Department of Revenue is part of the primary government for the State of Nebraska's reporting entity.
+Rev. Stat. § 9-812 (Reissue 2012) are to be transferred to the Education Innovation Fund, the Nebraska Opportunity Grant Fund, the Nebraska Environmental Trust Fund, the Compulsive Gamblers Assistance Fund, and the Nebraska State Fair Support and Improvement Cash Fund, a fund of the State Fair Board.
+The financial statements include only the Nebraska Lottery and are not intended to present the financial position of the Nebraska Department of Revenue (Department) or the results of operations and changes in net positions of the Department for the State of Nebraska's reporting entity.

 The Nebraska Lottery has also considered all potential component units for which it is financially accountable, and other organizations which are fiscally dependent on the Nebraska Lottery, or the significance of their relationship with the Nebraska Lottery is such that exclusion would be misleading or incomplete.
 GASB has set forth criteria to be considered in determining financial accountability.
 These criteria include appointing a voting majority of an organization's governing body, and (1) the ability of the Nebraska Lottery to impose its will on that organization, or (2) the potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the Nebraska Lottery.
+The Lottery is also financially accountable if an organization is fiscally dependent on and there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the Nebraska Lottery regardless of whether the organization has (1) a separately elected governing board, (2) a governing board appointed by a higher level of government, or (3) a jointly appointed board.